Kitchen & Bathroom Sale now on

 When you’re estimating the number of solar panels you need, several factors come into play.
 These include the position and angle of your roof, available roof space and its strength, the type of roof tiles, and the amount of daylight your house gets.

-Position and angle of your roof
+Why does the position and angle of your roof affect how many you’ll need?

 The position of your solar panels determines how much energy they generate.
 In the UK, south facing roofs are preferable as they get more direct sunlight, but this isn’t essential.
 Panels on east and west facing roofs see a 15-20% drop in efficiency.
 It’s generally inadvisable to put panels on north facing roofs.